• Skip to primary navigation

 Ingredients

-• 3 cups small shell macaroni cooked to package directions
+• 3 cups small shell macaroni measured dry, then cooked to packaged directions

 • 2 cups cheddar cheese I used sharp white cheddar